maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Encountering Failure

 The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
-We must make a decision for each operation when we encounter a failure; wait, retry or cancel?
+We must decide for each operation when we encounter a failure; wait, retry or cancel?

 ### Wait